Kinesiology Courses

 KPE-318Year 4 standing

-Exercise Physiology II KPE-418
+Exercise Physiology II (KPE-418)

 Corequisites:

-KPE-318Year 4 standing in an honours program
+KPE-318Year 4 standing in the honors or B.Kin program

-Clinical and Rehabilitative Exercise Prescription KPE-422
+Clinical and Rehabilitative Exercise Prescription (KPE-422)

 Students will learn how to prescribe exercise for the purpose of disease prevention, treatment, and rehabilitation in those with chronic mental and/or physical conditions.
 An introduction to clinical procedures will assist students in preparing for clinical practice.